f5devcentral/f5-dns-automation-demo-12-1-x/docs/lab2/sync-group.rst

  For the demo all requests go through the internal listener, but in another environment you could split this out.

+.. _gui_ltm:

 LTM Configuration
 ------------------

-Now we have to configure the LTM sectiopn of both BIG-IP's.
+Now we have to configure the LTM section of both BIG-IP's.
 Since both BIG-IP's are standalone the configuration steps has to be applied to both BIG-IP's.

 First create an http profile named "http-XFF" that inserts X-Forwarded-For headers Local Traffic -> Profiles -> Services -> HTTP